yarenska/kubernetes-notes/services.md

 **Properties:**
 - Client wants to communicate with 1 specific Pod directly
-- Pods want talk directly with specific Pod
+- Pods want to talk directly with specific Pod
 - So, not randomly selected
 - Use Case: Stateful applications, like databases
 - Pod replicas are not identical